DO NOT scroll through the pictures ahead of time to “see if you can do it.” This won’t help you and may make your phobia worse.

 - Do not move on to the next picture until you’ve achieved this.

-- Don’t use any safety behaviours to enable you to see the picture.
+- Don’t use any safety behaviors to enable you to see the picture.
 This includes changing your breathing.

 - If you feel a sense of relief when the picture is gone, then you need to spend more time with it.
 This relief feeling is like a reward for your brain, and brains like rewards better than punishments.
 So you don’t want to feel any reward for NOT looking at the picture, if that makes sense.